derFreemaker/lua-config/README.md

 ## Get Started
 1. clone repo
-2. execute `lua-config` or `lua-config.bat` in `bin` directory
-3. create a file called `init.lua` in the parent directory of the repo (the parent directory is expected to be the config root)
+2. create a file called `init.lua` in the parent directory of the repo (the parent directory is expected to be the config root)
+3. execute `lua-config` or `lua-config.bat` in `bin` directory

 ## Usage
 - `config.env` for environment variable managment
 - `config.path` for some path things
 - `config` global for configuration utils

-All args are configured by the user the arg parser setup is just done for you.
 There for there are no args for lua-config.
+All args are configured by the user the arg parser is just setup for you.
-Use `config.parse_args()` to parse the args after configuring the `config.args_parser`.
+Use `config.parse_args()` to parse the args after configuring with `config.args_parser`.

 ## Builtin
 - For filesystem interactions [lua-filesystem](https://lunarmodules.github.io/luafilesystem) is comming with it and can be access with the `lfs` global.